NCL Home > Documentation > Graphics > Graphical Interfaces

 gsn_vector_scalar

-Creates and draws a vector plot, and colors the vectors given a scalar field.
+Creates and draws a vector plot colored by a given scalar field.

 Prototype